esatterwhite/semantic-release-docker/README.md

 ### Docker registry authentication

-The `docker registry` authentication set via environment variables.
+Authentication to a `docker registry` is set via environment variables.
 It is not required, and if omitted, it is assumed the docker daemon is already authenticated with the target registry.

 ### Environment variables